Scuba Diving Bali

 Why a National Park?

-The park was recognised as an area of natural importance in 1917 when the Council of Bali rulers designated the area a 'Nature Park'.
-It became an Indonesian National Park in 1941 in an effort to protect the Bali minah bird, or starling, which is the only bird endemic to Bali.
+The park was recognised as an area of natural importance in 1917 when the Council of Balinese rulers designated the area a 'Nature Park'.
+It became an Indonesian national park in 1941 in an effort to protect the Bali minah bird, or starling, which is the only bird endemic to the island.
 There are a range of landscapes within the park comprising mangrove forest, coastal forest, monsoon forest, lowland rain forest, savannah and sea grass vegetation types.
 The remains of 4 volcanic mountains dominate the landscape, Gunung Patas being the highest at nearly 1,500 metres.

 Flora and Fauna

 The park boasts more than 200 species of plants, 14 of which are endangered species.
 Over 160 species of birds have been recorded in the park including the rare Bali starling - the key reason why this area became a protected area.
 By 2001 as few as just 6 individuals were thought to survive.
 Since then captive breeding and re-introduction efforts have increased numbers but poaching remains a problem.
 A second captive breeding and re-introduction programme was started in the remote areas of Nusa Penida in 2004.